danthedeckie/simpleeval/README.rst

 Other...
 --------

-The library supports both python 2 and 3.
+The library supports python 3 - but should be mostly compatible (and tested before 0.9.11) with python 2.7 as well.

 Object attributes that start with ``_`` or ``func_`` are disallowed by default.
 If you really need that (BE CAREFUL!), then modify the module global